 Cashier’s checks can be a little confusing with regards to expiration dates, which can vary based on local laws.
 If a cashier’s check has a pre-printed expiration or void date, it’s probably best to cash it before then.

 Traveler’s checks don’t normally expire if the issuing bank or institution is still in business.
-You can also use them while not traveling.
+You can also use traveler’s checks while not traveling.

 As noted above, banks are legally obligated to honor a personal check for up to six months.
 If you find an expired check, you may want to contact whoever issued it before attempting to cash it.